munificent/ui-as-code/in-progress/optional-semicolons.md

 I have two things:

-*   A prototype implementation that I validate parses existing code correctly and code without semicolons correctly.
+*   A prototype implementation that I validated parses existing code correctly and code without semicolons correctly.
 So I know I have an implementation that works, at least on the kind of code in the corpus.

 *   A description of a concrete set of grammar changes in this proposal.
 I made these based on my changes to the front end package in the prototype.

-But I'm not entirely confident the latter correctly reflects the former.
+But I'm not entirely confident the former correctly implements the latter.
 I'm not familiar with Fasta, so it may be that my prototype isn't a faithful implementation of this proposal.
 One first step is to get help from others to make sure my prototype does what this proposal says.

 I'm not worried that it's *impossible* to specify good optional semicolon rules because the prototype *does* work.
-I'm just worried that my description of how it works in this proposal isn't correct.
+I'm just worried that my description of *how* it works in this proposal isn't correct.

 ### Ensure there aren't other undiscovered ambiguities